pedroos/NoperHash/README.md

 Other measures to prevent corner cases and assure ordering are implemented:

 * Zeroes are substituted by the mean to prevent stabilization around zero values and zero results for leading-zero lists
-* Inputs are normalized to absolutes to avoid producing complex numbers
+* Inputs are normalized to absolutes to avoid producing complex numbers, since mean is changed
-* All-zero lists are checked return zero
+* All-zero lists are checked and return zero

 The resulting value is a double in the 0-1 range.